 - If a certain business and/or functional requirement were to change, a TM helps estimate or analyze the impact on the QA team’s work in terms of revisiting/reworking on the test cases.

 - A TM is not a manual testing specific tool, it can be used for automation projects as well.
 For an automation project, the test case ID can indicate the automation test script name.

 - It is also not a tool that can be used just by the QAs.
 The development team can use the same to map BRD/FSD requirements to blocks/units/conditions of code created to make sure all the requirements are developed.

 - Test management tools like HP ALM come with the inbuilt traceability feature.

-An important point to note is that, the way you maintain and update your Traceability Matrix determines the effectiveness of its use.
-If not updated often or updated incorrectly the tool is a burden instead of being a help and creates the impression that the tool by itself it not worthy of using.
+An important point to note is that the way you maintain and update your Traceability Matrix determines the effectiveness of its use.
+If not updated often or updated incorrectly the tool is a burden instead of being a help and creates the impression that the tool by itself is not worthy of using.

 Have you created a Traceability Matrix in your projects?
 How similar or different is it from what we have created in this article?
 Please share your experiences, comments, thoughts and feedback on this article through your comments.